-The American Society of Pain and Neuroscience, radiofrequency ablation (RFA) of the superior medial, superior lateral and inferior medial genicular nerves is a safe and effective therapeutic option for treating knee pain secondary to osteoarthritis as well as pain refractory to total knee arthroplasty, with Level 1, Grade A evidence and strong consensus.
-RFA of these genicular nerves can significantly reduce knee pain and improve function in these patient populations.
-The guidelines recommend that thermal or cooled RFA should be utilized when performing genicular nerve ablation.
-For patients with persistent knee pain after RFA of the three main genicular nerves, the guidelines suggest that targeting the inferior lateral, medial retinacular and/or infrapatellar branch of the saphenous nerve may be considered for supplemental treatment, but only with Level III, Grade B evidence and moderate consensus (Hunter, 2022).
+According to the American Society of Pain and Neuroscience, radiofrequency ablation is an option for treating knee pain secondary to osteoarthritis as well as pain refractory to total knee arthroplasty, with Level 1, Grade A evidence and strong consensus. radiofrequency ablation of these genicular nerves can significantly reduce knee pain and improve function in these patient populations.
+The guidelines recommend that thermal or cooled radiofrequency ablation should be utilized when performing genicular nerve ablation.
+For patients with persistent knee pain after radiofrequency ablation of the three main genicular nerves, the guidelines suggest that targeting the inferior lateral, medial retinacular and/or infrapatellar branch of the saphenous nerve may be considered for supplemental treatment, but only with Level III, Grade B evidence and moderate consensus (Hunter, 2022).

-The National Institute for Health and Care Excellence radiofrequency denervation may be used for osteoarthritic knee pain in patients who have not responded to non-pharmacological and pharmacological treatments.
+The National Institute for Health and Care Excellence (NICE) states that radiofrequency denervation osteoarthritic knee pain in patients who have not responded to non-pharmacological and pharmacological treatments.
 The procedure should only be performed by clinicians with specific training and experience.
 This recommendation is supported by good evidence showing that radiofrequency denervation relieves knee pain in the short term (less than 2 years) without major safety concerns (NICE, 2023).

-The American College of Rheumatology is conditionally recommended for patients with knee osteoarthritis.
+The American College of Rheumatology conditionally recommends radio frequence ablation for patients with knee osteoarthritis.
 The recommendation is conditional due to the heterogeneity of techniques and controls used across a limited number of trials, as well as the lack of long-term safety data.
-The available studies have demonstrated potential analysesic benefits with various ablation techniques in knee osteoarthritis patients (Kolasinski, 2020).
+The available studies have demonstrated potential analgesic benefits with various ablation techniques in knee osteoarthritis patients (Kolasinski, 2020).